Your Integrative Health Brand and Platform: Invest or Fail

 How you make others feel.

-The genuine emotional connection you create with clients/customers/prospects… (ideally based on empathetic problem/solution approach).
+The genuine emotional connection you create with patients/customers/prospects… (ideally based on empathetic problem/solution approach).

 Your authentic voice: consistently communicating, in tone and timbre, within and outside of the enterprise.